lammps/lammps/doc/src/fix_bond_react.rst

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during :doc:`energy minimization <minimize>`.

-When fix bond/react is 'unfixed,' all internally-created groups are deleted.
+When fix bond/react is 'unfixed', all internally-created groups are deleted.
 Therefore, fix bond/react can only be unfixed after unfixing all other fixes that use any group created by fix bond/react.